Christo107/CI-PP-01/README.md

 - #### **Book a Table Section**
     - This feature allows the user to book a table at the cafe.
 This section can be accessed through manually scrolling to the section, clicking the link in the sticky navbar, or by clicking the 'call to action' button in the hero section.
     - The background image of the table with people around it enjoying food, books and drinks aims to communicate the positive social experience of being in the cafe with friends to encourage the customer to book a table and visit.
-    -the colours used in the form section are from the palette used throughout the siye, for example in the Logo, subtitle, CTA button and footer section.
+    - The colours used in the form section are from the palette used throughout the site, for example in the Logo, subtitle, CTA button and footer section.
+    - A submitted form directs the user to a booking confirmation page with a thank you message.
+This extra page is added for demonstration purposes using the GET method, as the form is currently a dummy form with no information being sent out.

 ![Book a table section image](./assets/images/Readme-images/Book-a-table-section.jpg)